What's the "best" car seat?

 1. What type of car seat should your child use?

-Advantages: a carrying handle, can be used to rock the baby, attach to strollers and may lift off a base that remains in the car.
+Advantages: a carrying handle, portable, can be used to rock the baby, attaches to strollers and lifts off a base that stays in the car.

 Disadvantages: you must purchase a convertible car seat when the baby reaches the upper weight limit of the car seat or when the baby's head is within one inch of the top of the seat.